BrunoFrancesco97/Software_Architectures/Task 3/backend/server/README.md

   "eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJzdWIiOiIxMjM0NTY3ODkwIiwibmFtZSI6IkpvaG4gRG9lIiwiaWF0IjoxNTE2MjM5MDIyfQ.XbPfbIHMI6arZ3Y922BhjWgQzWXcXNrz0ogtVhfEd2o
 }
 ```
-The generated token can be stored inside a cookie or localStorage browser, in our case we store it inside a HTTPOnly cookie.
+The generated token can be stored inside a cookie or localStorage browser, in our case it it stored inside a HTTPOnly cookie since localStorage is vulnerable to XSS attacks.

 ## SQLAlchemy
 ## How to individually run it